xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 - xCDL software component - a set of source files that perform a given function, standalone or depending on other components, together with some metadata
-- xCDL component metadata - additional informations added to software components to describe dependencies, requirements and constraints
+- xCDL component metadata - additional information added to software components to describe dependencies, requirements, and constraints
 - xCDL configuration tools - tools running on development machines to create and manage xCDL configurations and component metadata
-- xCDL configurations - specific metadata definitions, that describe the requirements of an application, like which components are used, the values for preprocessor definitions, toolchain selection, build details, etc
+- xCDL configurations - specific metadata definitions that describe the requirements of an application, like which components are used, the values for preprocessor definitions, toolchain selection, build details, etc.
 - xCDL build configurations - the result of processing an xCDL configuration, usually a build folder with associated build related files (like CMake/Meson/GNU Make files); when IDEs (like VS Code or